Publication and authorship

 - where a student at enrolment brings intellectual property to be used in candidature.

-Ownership vests in CSU in the following exceptions to student ownership:
+Ownership vests in Charles Sturt in the following exceptions to student ownership:

-- where a student participates as part of a team with CSU staff in consulting, contract research or collaborative research;
+- where a student participates as part of a team with Univeristy staff in consulting, contract research or collaborative research;

-- where a student uses pre-existing intellectual property owned by CSU;
+- where a student uses pre-existing intellectual property owned by Charles Sturt;

 - where a student is a co-author with a member of staff in work which is commercial or confidential;